ryrob30/mobile-services.en/help/android/target-main/c-target-methods.md

 Here is the list of Adobe Target methods that are provided by the Android library.

-The SDK currently supports multiple [!DNL Adobe Experience Cloud Solutions], including [!DNL Analytics], [!DNL Target], [!DNL Audience Manager], and the [!DNL Experience Cloud ID Service].
+The SDK currently supports multiple [!DNL Adobe Experience Cloud Solutions], including [!DNL Analytics], [!DNL Target], [!DNL Audience Manager], and the [!DNL Adobe Experience Platform Identity Service].
 Methods are prefixed according to the solution.
 For example, Experience Cloud ID methods are prefixed with `target`.

 >[!TIP]
 >